-As discussed in Note 1, the financial statements present only the System and do not purport to, and do not present fairly the financial position of the Florida Department of Transportation or the Florida Transportation Enterprise Fund as of June 30, 2018 and 2017, and the changes in their financial position, and where applicable, cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the System and do not purport to, and do not present fairly the financial position of the Florida Department of Transportation or the State of Florida as of June 30, 2020 and 2019, the changes in their financial position, or, where applicable, their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.